-- Runaway Slave Advertisement, 1783 - Excerpt from Zach Sanders, "British Occupation of New York City," Digital Encyclopedia of George Washington, George Washington's Mount Vernon, mountvernon.org/library/digitalhistory/digitalencyclopedia/article/british-occupation-of-new-york-city/. - o "Two Guineas Reward," Rivington's New-York Gazetteer and Universal Advertiser, December 17, 1783, in Freedom on the Move, Cornell University, https://fotm.link/e7WB3jYRTxCKsYt8imZm5k. - Phillis Wheatley, "On the Death of General Wooster," 1778 - o Introduction based on James G. Basker, ed., Slavery and Abolition in the Founding Era: Black and White Voices (New York: The Gilder Lehrman Institute of American History, 2021), p.
+- Runaway Slave Advertisement, 1783 - Background: Excerpt from Zach Sanders, "British Occupation of New York City," Digital Encyclopedia of George Washington, George Washington's Mount Vernon, mountvernon.org/library/digitalhistory/digital-encyclopedia/article/british-occupation-of-new-york-city/. - o "Two Guineas Reward," Rivington's New-York Gazetteer and Universal Advertiser, December 17, 1783, in Freedom on the Move, Cornell University, https://fotm.link/e7WB3jYRTxCKsYt8imZm5k. - Phillis Wheatley, "On the Death of General Wooster," 1778 - o Introduction based on James G. Basker, ed., Slavery and Abolition in the Founding Era: Black and White Voices (New York: The Gilder Lehrman Institute of American History, 2021), p.
 5. - Excerpt from Phillis Wheatley, "On the Death of General Wooster," 1778, in James G. Basker, ed., Slavery and Abolition in the Founding Era: Black and White Voices (New York: The Gilder Lehrman Institute of American History, 2021), p.
-7.

-- Elizabeth "Mumbet" Freeman (ca. 1744-1829) and the Massachusetts Constitution

-- o Introduction based on "Elizabeth Freeman ('Mumbet')" in "The Legal End of Slavery in Massachusetts," African Americans and the End of Slavery in Massachusetts, Massachusetts Historical Society, masshist.org/features/endofslavery/end MA.

-- Excerpt from the Massachusetts Constitution, 1780, in Bills & Laws, 193rd

-General Court of the Commonwealth of Massachusetts,
+7. - Elizabeth "Mumbet" Freeman and the Massachusetts Constitution - Introduction based on "Elizabeth Freeman ('Mumbet')" in "The Legal End of Slavery in Massachusetts," African Americans and the End of Slavery in Massachusetts, Massachusetts Historical Society, masshist.org/ features/endofslavery/end_MA. - o Excerpt from the Massachusetts Constitution, 1780, in Bills & Laws, 193rd General Court of the Commonwealth of Massachusetts, malegislature.gov/laws/constitution. - Mary Perth and the Decision to Leave the United States - o Excerpts from "Mary Perth," People, Slavery and Remembrance: A Guide to Sites, Museums, and Memory, slaveryandremembrance.org/people/person/?id=PP042. - Activity Sheets - o Chart of Historical Figures - o Socratic Seminar Discussion Questions - o Writing Reflection

-malegislature.gov/laws/constitution.

-- Mary Perth (1740-1813)

-- Excerpts from "Mary Perth," People, Slavery and Remembrance: A Guide to Sites, Museums, and Memory, slaveryandremembrance.org/people/person/?id=PP042.

-- Activity Sheets

-- Chart of Historical Figures

-- o Socratic Seminar Discussion Questions

-- Writing Reflection